 According to DRG epidemiology, more than 35 million people in the United States suffer from migraines.
-Despite being underutilized, migraine prophylaxis is a core treatment approach in reducing migraine frequency, severity, and duration.
+Despite being underutilized, migraine prophylaxis is a core treatment approach to reduce migraine frequency, severity, and duration.
 Prescription options include a diverse mix of on- and off-label oral drugs, newly launched anti-CGRP MAbs (i.e., Amgen / Novartis’s Aimovig, Teva’s Ajovy, and Eli Lilly’s Emgality), and Allergan’s Botox, which the FDA approved specifically for chronic migraine prevention.
 Prophylaxis is both individualized and dynamic, as physicians adjust regimens to improve outcomes and/or avoid side effects.
 Understanding this patient journey provides needed context for new and existing players as new preventives establish themselves in the market.

-Markets covered: United States
+Geographies: United States

-Real-world data: Longitudinal patient-level claims data analysis
+Real-World Data: Longitudinal patient-level claims data analysis

 Treatment Algorithms: Claims Data Analysis provides detailed, quantitative analysis of the treatment journey and brand usage across lines of therapy and overall using real-world, patient-level claims data so that marketers can accurately assess their source of business, benchmark usage against competitors, and quantify areas of opportunity for their marketed or emerging brand.

 - Detailed, Expanded Analysis: Treatment Algorithms: Claims Data Analysis (Prophylaxis)